EmilianoDeLaGarzaVillarreal/TradingBot/README.md

-Purely educational and will use in paper trading to asess how well it works.
+Purely educational and will use in paper trading to assess how well it works.